NaturalIntelligence/nimn-spec/README.md

 # spec
 You'll find an overview of Nimn format on this page.
 Please read [Specification](/SPEC.md) for more detail.
+Or visit [site](http://nimn.in) to try yourself.

 ## About
 Nimn (निम्न) word is taken from Sanskrit language.